 There are several rules governing the OSRB usage form.
-Here are a few.
+Here are a few:

 - The form applies only to the usage of open source in a specific product and in a specific context.
-It is not a general approval of the open source component for all use cases in all products. - The form is the basis of audit activity and provides information the OSRB needs to verify if the implementation is consistent with the usage plan expressed in the form, and with the audit and architectural review results. - The form must be updated and resubmitted whenever the usage plans for that specific open source component changes. - The OSRB must approve the form before engineering integrates the open source into the product build. - The OSEC must approve the usage of any open source package where licensing terms require granting a patent license or patent non-assertion.
+It is not a general approval of the open source code for all use cases in all products. - Developers should update and resubmit the usage form whenever the plans for that open source component or snippet change. - The OSRB must approve the form before engineering integrates the open source code into the product build. - The form is the basis of audit activity and provides information the OSRB needs to verify if the implementation is consistent with the usage plan expressed in the form, and with the audit and architectural review results.